 - 11.1.
 Whilst the College takes information security very seriously, unfortunately, in today's environment, it is possible that a security breach could happen which may result in the unauthorised loss of, access to, deletion of or alteration of Personal Data.
-If this happens there will be a Personal Data breach and College Personnel must comply with the College's Data Breach Notification Protocol.
-Please see paragraphs 11.2 and 11.3 for examples of what can be a Personal Data breach.
+If this happens there will be a Personal Data breach and College Personnel must comply with the College's Data Breach Protocol.
+Please see 'What is a Data Breach?' and 'Examples of reportable data breaches and near misses' for examples of what can be a Personal Data breach.
 Please familiarise yourself with it as it contains important obligations which College Personnel need to comply with in the event of Personal Data breaches. - 11.2.
 Personal Data breach is defined very broadly and is effectively any failure to keep Personal Data secure, which leads to the accidental or unlawful loss